tedsimonian/lottiefiles-ae-extension/README.md

 ## Getting Started

-1. Install dependencies `npm install`
+1. Install dependencies `yarn`
+2. Build the project `yarn build` **IMPORTANT** This must be run before running the project in dev mode, otherwise it won't be able to run
-2. Generate GraphQL types `npm run codegen`
+3. Generate GraphQL types `yarn run codegen`
-3. Run the project in dev mode `npm run dev`
+4. Run the project in dev mode `yarn run dev`
-4. To test the composition panel:
+5. To test the composition panel:
    1. Open Adobe After Effects
    2. Open a project with compositions, or create a new one
    3. Navigate to `Window > Extensions > Composition`